 Our third and final destination of our month abroad was the beautiful Indonesian island of Bali.
-This may be a lame reason, but ever since I’d watched the movie Eat Pray Love I’d been desperate to go.
-I’d read hugely mixed reviews on TripAdvisor, some of which worried me a little, but what’s traveling without a little risk from time to time right?
+Ever since I’d watched the movie Eat Pray Love I’d been desperate to go, so we added this destination onto the end of our month abroad.

 Our hotel, the Mercure Resort, was located in the peaceful town of Sanur on the east coast.
 Unlike those who visit the “party” town of Kuta on the west coast, we were desperate for five days of nothing but relaxed beach days, flowing cocktails and a little island exploring, and from what I’d read, Sanur was the perfect place for that.